narul1/detect-ddos-api/README.md

 # detect-ddos-api
-Simple shit that detect ddos attack and send info to your webhook
+Simple shit api that detect ddos attack and send info to your webhook